ksafranski/twitter-stream-aggregator/README.md

 ## Getting Started

 To install all dependencies for the project, run `binci install`.
 This will install all production and development dependencies.
-To only install production dependencies run `binci install:production`.

 **Deterministic Dependencies**: The application uses [Yarn](https://yarnpkg.com/en/) to enforce package locking and deterministic dependency versioning.
 This is in order to avoid conflicts or API changes that could lead to regressions in the codebase.
 The `binci upgrade` task utilizes Yarn's [`upgrade-interactive`](https://yarnpkg.com/en/docs/cli/upgrade-interactive) command to allow for deterministic management of dependency updates.